 Recall that in the definition of $G$-area, the subdiagrams, which are big trapezia $\Gamma, \Gamma', \dots,$ can have common cells in their rim $q$-bands only.
-By Lemma \ref{big}, any big trapezia $\Gamma$ from this list with top ${\mathbf p}_1$ and bottom ${\mathbf p}_2$ can be replaced by a diagram $\tilde \Gamma$ with (combinatorial) area at most $2\area_G(\Gamma)$ over the finite presentation (\ref{rel111}, \ref{rel3}) .
-When replacing all big trapezia $\Gamma, \Gamma', \dots,$ in this way, we should add $q$-bands for the possible intersection of big trapezia, but for every $\Gamma$ of height $h$, we add at most $2h$ new cells.
+By Lemma \ref{big}, any big trapezia $\Gamma$ from this list with top path ${\mathbf p}_1$ and bottom path ${\mathbf p}_2$ can be replaced by a diagram $\tilde \Gamma$ with (combinatorial) area at most $2\area_G(\Gamma)$ over the finite presentation (\ref{rel111}, \ref{rel3}).
+When we replace all big trapezia $\Gamma, \Gamma', \dots,$ in this way, we add $q$-bands for the possible intersection of big trapezia, but for every $\Gamma$ of height $h$, we add at most $2h$ new cells.
 So the area of the modified diagram $E$ is at most $3\area_G(\Delta)\le 3C_0n^2$.
-Hence the required diagram is found for given word $W$. \endproof
+Hence a required diagram is found for the given word $W$. \endproof